FDNS(1) fdns man page FDNS(1)

 Current zone: Europe

-42l - non-profit, France, Europe
+42l - France, Europe

 https://42l.fr